AcademySoftwareFoundation/opencue.io/content/docs/Getting started/setting-up-the-database.md

 After you've installed PostgreSQL, you must create a database.

-> **Note:** This assumes a PostgreSQL superuser role has been created with the same name as your current OS user ($USER), and that role does not require a password.
+> **Note:** This assumes a PostgreSQL superuser role has been created with the same name as your current OS user ($USER), and the role does not require a password.
 See step #3 of "Installing on Linux" for the command used to create a role.
 When installing using Homebrew on MacOS, this step is automatically done for you.